gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 Maddy didn't know what "percent" was, but "two" didn't sound like very many.

-Another door---this level seemed to be made of them.
+Another door—this level seemed to be made of them.
 *Click.*
 More white light that made her squint after the dim red in the corridor.
 It was a control room like the one where they had met Patient.